zestyroxy/evulving/_posts/2018-12-10-cartoon-role-models.markdown

 </div>

 I never realized how these four cartoon characters shaped who I am.
 I don’t know why I looked up to them back then, but I was drawn to them.
 I remember watching Pocahontas over and over, willing myself to be like her.
 From Ms. Frizzle, I found out that learning was cool and you didn’t need to be afraid to fail.
 Her catchphrase was “Take chances, make mistakes, get messy!” after all.
 From Francine, I learned it was fine to not be girly.
 I could be a girl and be great at sports.
 Finally, Lisa Simpson is still teaching me things, I haven’t caught up yet.
 I am in awe at the complex feminist icon they have created.
 If there’s one thing I wish for it is more diverse content to be made for every kid out there.
 Everyone deserves a role model that they relate and look up to.

+Who was your cartoon role model?
+Gifs are of course encouraged with your responses #Evulving on [Twitter](https://twitter.com/evulving) or [Instagram](https://www.instagram.com/evulving/).